Direct Estimation of the Density of States for Fermionic Systems: Numerical experiments

 However in practice, on most quantum hardware platforms it is expensive to load a different circuit at each repetition, i.e. it is more efficient to `bunch' shots together by repeatedly sampling the same initial state, and thus changing the circuit every $N_r$ shots.
 In this case, the total shot budget is $N_s=N_r\times N_\psi$, where we sample $N_\psi$ random initial states. \cref{fig:sampling_overlaps} (orange, blue, red) illustrates the performance when an initial random state is resued $N_r>1$ times.
 Surprisingly, Haar-random sampling performance is almost uncompromised for up to $N_r =10^3$ while random Euler-angle single-qubit sampling admits a moderately increased shot noise as we increase $N_r$.
 In contrast, shot noise in bit-flip sampling is significantly increased for an increasing $N_r$.
 This nicely illustrates that random-state sampling methods that sample the Hilbert space more uniformly can be advantageous as they may require fewer samples -- indeed, single-qubit Euler-angle sampling appears to be the most practical alternative.

 Our motivation here for studying the convergence in a non-fermionic (fixed-particle-number) model was the larger range of random-state sampling methods available which allowed us to showcase the effect of uniformity in state sampling.
-We repeat a similar experiment for the Fermi-Hubbard model in \cref{appendix:sampling_convergence_hubbard}, drawing a similar conclusion and numerically demonstrating analogous convergence rates.
+We repeat a similar experiment for the Fermi-Hubbard model in a strongly-interacting regime ($J=-1$, $U=8$) in \cref{appendix:sampling_convergence_hubbard}, drawing a similar conclusion and numerically demonstrating analogous convergence rates.

 To further explore this intuition that more uniform random-state sampling is advantageous when randomly-sampled initial states are repeated, we consider the use of a layered hardware-efficient ansatz circuit structure to generate random initial states by randomly sampling ansatz parameters.
 The circuit, depicted in \cref{fig:layer_variation}(a), consists of $L$ layers each consisting of $X$-$Y$-$Z$ rotations (Tait-Bryan angles), followed by nearest-neighbour $ZZ$ couplings.
 It is well known that this circuit structure generates a full-rank Lie algebra, and thus generates an $\epsilon$-approximate $2$-design with layers $L\propto \log(1/\epsilon)$ \cite{larocca2021diagnosing}.
 Consequently, varying $L$ should vary between the $1$-design and $2$-design limits.
 In \cref{fig:layer_variation}(b), we compare the error $\epsilon(f,\sigma)$ achieved for $N_s=10^4$ shots per timestep at varying layer count $L$, for three different sample repetition numbers $N_r$.
 As expected, we see that in the limit of many layers $L$, the three schemes converge to nearly the same error $\epsilon(f,\sigma)$.